makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

 property 'is a spatiotemporal location'.
-11 there weren't a tense predlcl!te in (7 6), the v�Srt!lblewl" would only appear in the nuclear scope.
+11 there weren't a tense predlcl!te in (7 6), the vaSrt!lblewl" would only appear in the nuclear scope.
 I t would then be bound by existential closure, and the whole structure would be ruled out as a violation of the prohibition against vacuous quantification.